Skip to main content

 • Your team can produce content and run account-specific campaigns at the same time

-How AI changed the internal logic of both strategies
+How did AI change the internal logic of both ABM and inbound?

 The biggest limitation in inbound was distribution: great content could produce no leads without traffic.
 The biggest limitation in ABM was target selection: great campaigns could fail because the account list was wrong.
-AI restructured both problems at the same time.
+AI restructured both problems simultaneously.

 How buyer research moved out of Google